kagsimsek/kagsimsek.github.io/misc.md

 _An idiot admires complexity, while a genius admires simplicity._ -Terry A. Davis

 _As you begin your journey into understanding the meaning of life, the first thing that you have to take into consideration is that there have been billions and billions of people who have lived on the earth and a whole bunch of them were a lot smarter than you are and they didn't figure it out, either.
-So, good luck with that._ -Rodney Normal
+So, good luck with that._ -Rodney Norman

+_The grandest and simplest things contain worlds within worlds._ -Richard Schmid

+_In conclusion, I have no idea._ -Rodney Norman (on what's going on in the world)

+_All art is, somebody takes something and then puts it on something else._ -Rodney Norman

 * Quantum-mechanical harmonic oscillator: Copy the following into a Mathematica notebook and evaluate it.
 WF[n] will produce you the normalized nth eigenfunction of the oscillator.